jlindenbaum/res-resizer/README.md

 Usage
 ====

+`$ chmod +x android-res-resize.py` Makes the script runnable.

-`$ python android-res-resize.py --folder ~/MyProject/res/drawables-xhdpi` resize all
+`$./android-res-resize.py --folder ~/MyProject/res/drawables-xhdpi` resize all
 found images in xhdpi folder.

-`$ python android-res-resize.py --file ~/MyProjects/res/drawables-xhdpi/my_image.png`
+`$ ./android-res-resize.py --file ~/MyProjects/res/drawables-xhdpi/my_image.png`
 resize specific image only.

-`$ python android-res-resize.py --prod` automatically find xhdpi folder and execute as with --folder option.
+`$ ./android-res-resize.py --prod` automatically find xhdpi folder and execute as with --folder option.

 Hint: all output can be silenced by adding the `--silence` option.
+You can also exclude a scale using the `--exclude-scale [ldpi|mdpi|hdpi]` option.

 Feedback & Improvements
 ====